 So what about bushcraft winter clothing?
 Well, even here in Kent the winter is much less forgiving and I think there are some items that are worth spending a little extra on.
 It would also be irresponsible of me not to tell you that you need the right clothing to go into the woods (or indeed outdoors in general) in the winter.
 So I’m going to go through what I wear during the winter.

-Note: There’s an old saying that ‘cotton on the hills kills’, and so try to avoid it when you’re looking at outdoor clothing, particularly in cold climates.
+Note: There’s an old saying that ‘on the hills, cotton kills’, so try to avoid it when you’re looking at outdoor clothing, particularly in wet climates.

 But first, a few words on the layering system.